 The Visions Award has been given to many individuals in the industry over the past 29 years.
 The award is given to those who have made significant contributions to the AWBD, to its members directly, and toward improving the entire water/wastewater industry.
 There have been years when the award was not given out and most years where one or more people have received the award.

 The Board of Directors of the AWBD has always taken suggestions from the Executive Director, AWBD Board Members, and consultants to the AWBD.
 The Board President/Executive Director have collected the suggestions and presented them to the BOD at a meeting for discussion.
 The board then votes on a candidate(s) and the award is presented at the Annual AWBD Conference in the summer.
 The award is usually a surprise to the recipient, however, every effort is made to ensure that person will be there for the presentation at the conference.

 The criteria for this award as follows:

-History: Merry Leonard has served as a MUD Director since the mid-70s.
+Overview: Merry Leonard has served as a MUD Director since the mid 70s.
 Leonard was elected to the AWBD Board of Trustees in the early 80s and served in various offices, including President.
 In 1993, she was hired as the AWBDs first full-time employee and was later named Executive Director.
 Although, she retired from AWBD in 2020, she continues to serve on a MUD.
 Leonard has always believed in the value of service and the power of districts and their directors to make positive and enduring impacts on their communities.
-The Leonard Legacy Award honors Merry and all water district directors who champion districts’ efforts that make their parts of the world better.
+The Leonard Legacy Award honors a water district director who champion a district’s efforts to make their part of the world better.